-I often book a walking tour my first day in a new city to not only learn the history but also get comfortable with the lay of the land and get my bearings.
-If there is a city where a walking tour is an absolute must, I would say Granada is one.
+I often book a walking tour my first day in a new city to not only learn the history but also get my bearings.
+If there's a city where a walking tour is a must, I would say Granada is one.

-Note: most walking tours will take you through the Alcaicería market.
+Note: most walking tours will take you through the Alcaicería Market.
 If yours does not, be sure to stop by.
 It’s right by the Cathedral and was originally a Moorish silk market.
 It now feels like a touristy souk but is still worth a quick stop.

 2. Visit Alhambra and Generalife Gardens

-It’s one of my favorite palaces and is one I will visit multiple times.
+It’s one of my favorite palaces and is one I've visited multiple times.
 The grounds are vast and the gardens are lush.
 The palace has been well preserved and offers a glimpse into the magnificence of Moorish architecture and design.

 Whatever you do, make sure you are in line for the Nasrid Palaces by the time marked on your ticket.
 The palace employees have no sympathy for late arrivals and will not hesitate to deny you entrance.

 There are several different types of tickets to purchase.
 Make sure to buy the Alhambra General ticket.
 This includes all the main sights of the Alhambra including the Nasrid Palaces, grounds, and Generalife for €20.

 3. Churros con Chocolate

 We all know how popular churros con chocolate are in Spain.
 No matter which city I’m in while visiting España, I seek out the best spots to enjoy this regional treat.

 Churreria Alhambra and Gran Cafe at Bib Rambla are both located at Plaza Bib Rambla.
 This pretty square is a nice spot to explore and walk around but can also get a bit touristy.

-Café Futbol, known for its authentic churros con chocolate since 1903, is located off a pretty square called Plaza de Mariana Pineda, just 6 minutes walking distance from Plaza Bib Rambla.
+Cafe Futbol, known for its authentic churros con chocolate since 1903, is located off a pretty square called Plaza de Mariana Pineda, just 6 minutes walking distance from Plaza Bib Rambla.

 4. Albaicin – the Moorish Quarter